Sep

 They are just so simple to make and easy to eat, and they have such good flavor.
 I love making them for lunch.
-They freeze well.
-They reheat easily.
+The meat mixture freezes well.
+It reheats easily.
 Ah, Sloppy Joes…what’s not to love?

 Sloppy Joes

 We love Sloppy Joes served on these homemade buns.
 Shucks, I like them without a bun.
-Sloppy Joe in a bowl!
-Yum!
+A Sloppy Joe in a bowl with tortilla chips is delicious!

 Couldn’t resist researching this one.
 The Original Sloppy Joe Sandwich was invented at Sloppy Joe’s Bar in Key West.
 The bar opened the very day that Prohibition was repealed, and it was a favorite of Hemingway.